“So, who has the best user onboarding experience?”

 What do you think?

 What do you think of these five onboarding experiences?
 Anything good/bad that we missed?
-Any other onboarding experiences that you hold in particularly high regard?
+Any other user onboarding best practices that you hold in particularly high regard?
 These are but 5 of hundreds of onboarding flows we love.

 If you’d like to read more on onboarding, check out our User Onboarding Academy.